berkeley-stat243/stat243-fall-2019/README.md

 ## Submitting assignments

-The file https://github.com/berkeley-stat243/stat243-fall-2019/blob/master/howtos/submitting-electronically.txt [UNDER CONSTRUCTION] has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
+The file [submitting-electronically.txt](./howtos/submitting-electronically.txt) has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
 We will discuss this in section on Tuesday September 3.

 ## Online discussion and questions.